SineadMorris/shinySIR/README.md

 shinySIR
 ========

 `shinySIR` provides interactive plotting for mathematical models of infectious disease spread.
 Users can choose from a variety of common built-in ODE models (such as the SIR, SIRS, and SIS models), or create their own.
 This latter flexibility allows `shinySIR` to be applied to simple ODEs from any discipline.
-The package is a useful teaching tool as students can visualize how changing different parameters can impact model dynamics, with minimal knowledge of coding in R. The built-in models are inspired by those featured in the references below \[1-3\]; code for the original SIR example was inspired by \[3\].
+The package is a useful teaching tool as students can visualize how changing different parameters can impact model dynamics, with minimal knowledge of coding in R. The built-in models are inspired by those featured in the references below \[1-4\].

 Basic information
 -----------------